edgi-govdata-archiving/web-monitoring/README.md

 - [Project Overview](#project-overview)
 - [License & Copyright](#license--copyright)

+You can **track upcoming releases** by exploring our [milestones](https://github.com/edgi-govdata-archiving/web-monitoring/milestones) within the GitHub issue queue.

 ## Project Goals

 The purpose of the system is to enable analysts to quickly review monitored government websites in order to report on [__meaningful changes__](#identifying-meaningful-changes).
 The Website Monitoring automated system aims to make these changes easy to track, review, and report on.